irsl/ADB-Backup-APK-Injection/README.md

 APK injection vulnerability
 ---------------------------
-The backup manager, which invokes the custom BackupAgent's does not filter the data stream returned by the applications.
+The backup manager, which invokes the custom BackupAgent does not filter the data stream returned by the applications.
 While a BackupAgent is being executed during the backup process, it is able to inject additional applications (APKs) into the backup archive without the user's consent.
 Upon restoration of the backup archive, the system installs the injected, additional application (since it is part of the backup archive and the system believes it is authentic).

 The Backup Manager can be exploited through simple reflection to inject the arbitrary additional APK: